andrikotliar/historybook/README.md

 ## Tech

-The blog is built with the `Astro` framework and markdown files as content.
+The blog is built with the `Astro` framework and markdown files.